Skip to main content

 Firmware Burning

-• Replace 241696050c56 in the following command with the UUID found during the query.
-Please note that there is a space after -u.
+• Replace 241696050c56 in the following command with the UUID found in the UUID query, note that there is a space after -u

 python3 ~/klipper/lib/canboot/flash_can.py -u 241696050c56